Advanced GA4 Funnel Tracking: Revenue Metrics and the Lead Journey

 - Where do qualified leads drop out of your pipeline?

 - What’s the real cost per acquisition, not just cost per lead?
-An AI-powered marketing system connects these dots automatically.
+A connected lead response system helps close those gaps.

 - How long does your sales cycle actually take, and what shortens it?

-GA4 was built to answer these questions.
+GA4 can help answer these questions when it is connected deliberately.
 Its event-based model, user-scoped properties, and Measurement Protocol make end-to-end tracking possible without enterprise-grade tools.
-But you have to set it up deliberately.

 What Makes GA4 Different for Funnel Tracking?